Ma77eoma770/University_Notes/content/PEM/MPI.md

 tags:
   - PEM
 ---
-...type of parallelel systems

-Concurrent vs. Parallel vs. Distributed • There isn’t a complete agreement on the definition, but: • Concurrent: Multiple tasks can be in progress at any time
+## Concurrent vs. Parallel vs. Distributed

+There isn’t a complete agreement on the definition, but:
+- **Concurrent**: Multiple tasks can be in progress at any time
-Parallel: Multiple tasks cooperate closely to solve a problem
+- **Parallel**: Multiple tasks cooperate closely to solve a problem
-Distributed: A program might need to cooperate with other programs to solve a problem
+- **Distributed**: A program might need to cooperate with other programs to solve a problem

+> [!info] In detail:
-Parallel and distributed are concurrent • Concurrent programs can be serial (e.g., multitasking operating system running on a single core(interleaving))
+> 1. Parallel and distributed are concurrent
+> 2. Concurrent programs can be serial (e.g., multitasking operating system running on a single core(interleaving))

-Parallel: tightly coupled (cores share the memory or are connected through a fast network)
+> 3. Parallel: tightly coupled (cores share the memory or are connected through a fast network)
-Distributed: more loosely coupled (e.g., servicesconnected through the Internet)
+> 4. Distributed: more loosely coupled (e.g., services connected through the Internet)

 ## Know your hardware

-Vogliamo scrivere codice efficente e quinid vogliamo conoscere l'hw dove stiamo per ppoi ottimizzare per quello.
+We want to write efficient code, in order to achieve this goal we need to know our hw and optimize for that configuration.

-### Architettura di Von Neumann
+### Von Neumann's Architecture

 ![[Pasted image 20251007174152.png|400]]

-classica architettura...
-• Main memory: Collection of locations.
+• **Main memory**: Collection of locations.
 Each has an address (used to access that location) and some content (data or instruction).
-• CPU/Processor/Core: Control unit (decides which instructions execute) and datapath (executes the instructions) – The state of an executing program is stored in registers (very fast storage) – An important register in the control unit is the program counter (PC), storing the address of the next instruction to execute
+• **CPU/Processor/Core**: Control unit (decides which instructions execute) and datapath (executes the instructions) – The state of an executing program is stored in registers (very fast storage) – An important register in the control unit is the program counter (PC), storing the address of the next instruction to execute
-• Interconnect: used to transfer data between CPU and memory.
+• **Interconnect**: used to transfer data between CPU and memory.
 Traditionally a bus, but can be much more complex (we will get back to it)

 > [!bug] The interconnect determines the rate at which data is transferred (Von Neumann Bottleneck)